project-poodle/poodle/design.md

 # Proof of Stake #

+At the end of the Epoch (30 seconds), any Poodle Node as part of the Cluster can propose a consensus block from its working memory.
+The Records in the working memory are sorted, hashed, and constructed as a block for consensus proposal.

+A Poodle Block consists of:

+- 4 Bytes Version
+- 4 Bytes Block Height Start
+- 4 Bytes Block Height End      (Used only for merge consecutive empty blocks)
+- 4 Bytes Length
+- Variable Length ConsensusID
+- 32 Bytes Previous Block Hash (SHA256d)
+- 32 Bytes Merkle Root of Records
+- 4 Bytes Record Count
+- List of Records

+For Poodle Genesis Block, there is no previous block.
+The Previous Block Hash is set to __POODLE.GENESIS.BLOCK__ (20 bytes), pre padded with 4 0x00 bytes, and post padded with with 8 0x00 bytes, total 32 bytes.

-Poodle distributed ledger consensus is established with Proof of Stake.
-2/3 of the cluster members must sign a message for distributed ledger consensus.
+Poodle distributed ledger consensus is established with Proof of Stake, 2/3 of the cluster members must sign a message for distributed ledger consensus.